HereIsMuhammad/hybrid-cli-ai/README.md

 [![macOS](https://img.shields.io/badge/macOS-Supported-000000?style=for-the-badge&logo=apple&logoColor=white)]()
 [![Version](https://img.shields.io/badge/Version-0.1.0-blue?style=for-the-badge)]()

-# 🖥️ hybrid-cli-ai — Hybrid AI Terminal Assistant
+# 🖥️ Hybrid AI Terminal Assistant

 Turn plain language into the exact terminal command you need — automatically using **Groq Cloud** (fast, free) when available, or falling back to a fully **offline Ollama model** when it's not.

-No need to remember flags or syntax for `ls`, `Get-ChildItem`, `findstr`, `grep`, or anything else — just describe what you want, in whatever language feels natural.
+No need to remember flags or syntax for `ls`, `Get-ChildItem`, `findstr`, `grep`, or anything else, just describe what you want, in whatever language feels natural.

----

 ## ✨ Features